agama-project/agama/doc/cli_guidelines.md

 Sets the default value for the given <key>.
 If no key is given, then the whole config is reset.

 $ dinstaller config add <list-key> [<key>=]<value> ...
 Adds a new entry with all the given key-value pairs to a config list.
-The key is omitted for a list of scalar values (e.g., languages).
+The `<key>=` part is omitted for a list of scalar values (e.g., languages).

 $ dinstaller config delete <list-key> [<key>=]<value> ...
 Deletes any entry matching all the given key-value pairs from a config list.
-The key is omitted for a list of scalar values.
+The `<key>=` part is omitted for a list of scalar values.

 $ dinstaller config check
 Validates the config and prints errors